AlgoMystique/Age-Calculator/README.md

-# Age-Calculator
+# Age Calculator

+This is an age calculator that helps you determine your age based on your birthdate.

+## Live Demo

+You can try out the live demo [here](https://algomystique.github.io/Age-Calculator/).

+## Features

-This age calculator app created with CSS &amp; Javascript displays the exact age in years, months and days.
+- Calculate age in years, months, and days.
+- User-friendly interface.